Chiefspy/Simple_text_editor/README.md

-A simple mimimalistic text editor that can save, open, and read files
+A simple mimimalistic text editor that can save, open, read, and edit files

 Happy Coding :)